 You will be on many different medications after your transplant.
-These include antirejection medications (also known as immunosuppressants), antibiotics, antivirals and antifungals.
+These include antirejection medications (immunosuppressants), antibiotics, antivirals and antifungals.
 You may also need to take other medications based on your individual case.
 For example, you may need medication to lower your blood pressure or blood sugar.